ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

-# Automatically testing and promoting your application
+# Automatically Testing and Promoting your Application

 Here you will edit your pipeline to test your application in development, clean up your development resources, promote your application to staging, and test it in staging.

-## Testing your application in the wild
+## Testing your Application in the Wild

 During the build stage of your pipeline, you tested two things: